MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

     D -->|IPC| E
 ```

-This is a simple diagram of a trading system layout.
+This is a simple diagram of a trading system architecture.
 The graph is directional and each component can be cpu bound to make the whole thing more cache efficient.
 It is also normal that each step in the pipeline is more complex than the previous one.
 This point will become more important later when we talk about decoupling.
-It's important that the Order Management part is single threaded since this means there is less likely to be race conditions between orders placement and risk.
+It's important that the order management part is single threaded since this means there is less likely to be race conditions between orders placement and risk calculations.
 The last thing you want is to send taker orders when there are already fills that have not been processed.

 ### Reducing bottlenecks